mainsail-crew/docs/features/localization.md

 has_children: false
 permalink: /features/localization
 description: >-
-    Mainsail is available in many different localizations translated by our community.
+    Mainsail is available in many different localizations translated by the community.
 ---

 # {{ page.title }}